Who the heck is Ora Smith? She’s taken many personality tests trying to figure that out.

 How long does it take you to write a book?

 As I mentioned, White Oak River was the first and took twelve years.
 The second, Unacknowledged, was written in a year because it was my master’s thesis and had a timeline.
-The third was my children’s picture book, and although I wrote it in a few months, the paintings took about a year.
-I wrote it for my grandchildren and it was kind of a fluke that it got published (and sold at Target online for 3 years).
+The third was my children’s picture book, and although I wrote it in a few months, the oil paintings took about a year.
+I wrote it for my grandchildren and it was kind of a fluke that it got published (and sold at Target online for 3 years!).
 My fourth was another historical novel, The Pulse of His Soul, which was my second released and took me a little over a year to research and write, and then another year to revise and learn how to market.
 I had come up with its concept about eight years before, however.
 I get caught up in research and can spend days on one topic.

 What would you say is your interesting writing quirk?